lam-2013/SWorD/README.md

 3) Migrate the generated migration to create a `messages` table

 4) Update the User model to use the newly created messages, by adding `has_private_messages`

+5) Update the routes

+- add a resource to create and destroy user's messages
+- update the user resource to handle messages

+6) Add `create` and `destroy` actions to the Message controller

+7) Update the User show view to include a "New message" button (currently it is a link, but it could also be a form like the follow one)

+- when clicked, call the `new` action in the Messages controller
+- it will show a modal window to compose a new message

+8) Update the User statistics (`stats` partial) to show received messages

+- each user can see their own messages, only

+9) Add to the User controller a `messages` action to show all the user's message

+- create the corresponding view

+10) Update the `new` action in the Message controller to compose reply messages

+11) Update the `populate` rake task to generate some fake messages